smccau/CompSkills_F18/README.md

 # CompSkills_F18

 Hello!
-This is where her emails are actually stored.  ;)
+This is where all of those deleted emails ended up.
+Don't tell Fox!!  :)